-(2) Excludes the investment in affiliated Investment Manager, as discussed in the notes to the financial statements elsewhere in this prospectus.
+(2) Excludes the investment in affiliated Investment Manager, as discussed elsewhere in this prospectus.

 (3) The ratio for the year ended December 31, 2007 reflects the impact of professional costs related to the IPO.
 These costs were 25.7% of operating expenses for the year.